 Longevity was the keyword when it came to Alf Gover, who died at the age of 93.
 Thus wrote Ralph Dellor on the website Cricinfo.
-Born in 1908 on February 29 near Epsom in Surrey, he was one of the oldest Test cricketers.
+He was born in 1908 on February 29 near Epsom in Surrey.
+He was one of the oldest Test cricketers.
 He worked for most of his life, had a long and distinguished career with Surrey, and only had a short Test career.

 But his four matches were spread over a period of ten years, interrupted by the Second World War.
 Alf Gover is one of the world’s oldest surviving Test cricketers.
 RES Wyatt, who was born only a few miles away from him in Surrey, died in April 1995.